SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-submission.md

 This page explains how to persist form-data content in a database when the submission of a form is triggered from the "outside".

-This means that you can submit a form from one component, although the submit button (i.e., the trigger for saving the form) is in a completely different and independent component.
-This approach allows you to implement different types of logic models after you submit the form.
-That logic can be as simple as a redirection to a web page, or something more complex such as calculation.

-In Angular, the most common way for a component to share data and information with another component is by passing **data** or **events**.
-There are two different approaches to this:

-- A component can be used inside another component, thus creating a hierarchy (e.g., child components using *@Input* and *@Output* decorators).
-- Communication can be established using *observable* and *subjects*.
-This is the most common way for communication between components when they are not aware of each other or do not share a direct parent/child relationship.

-In the FSA SPA application, the second approach has been used to implement form submission logic and this page explains that approach.

 ***

 **Table of Contents**